At a Glance: Best Scope For Ruger 10/22

 In short, you should get a scope for your Ruger 10/22 for the same reason as you would any other rifle: to improve your accuracy and conserve ammunition via fewer missed shots.

-How To Get The Most Range Out Of Your 10/22
+How To Get The Most Out Of Your 10/22 Rifle

 A scope can help boost your maximum effective range by giving you a magnified image of your target, alongside potential reticle advantages like the ability to compensate for both drop and/or windage and elevation.

-You can get the most range out of your 10/22 by:
+You can get the most out of your 10/22 by:

-- Using a smooth, aftermarket trigger system.
+- Using a smooth, upgraded trigger system.
 A rough trigger will result in a clunky pull every time.
 Smooth trigger pulls result in better accuracy

 - Longer barrels.
 If possible, choose a Ruger 10/22 rifle with as long a barrel as possible.
 Many Ruger models come with around an 18.5-inch barrel length.
 Going higher means better accuracy at a distance